gatsbyjs/gatsby/docs/tutorial/ecommerce-tutorial/index.md

 ### Adding a cart component

 You can call `redirectToCheckout()` providing an array of SKUs and their quantities to charge for multiple items at the same time.
 Instead of each "BUY ME" button redirecting to the checkout page, you can therefore provide a central "GO TO CHECKOUT" button that uses the state of a cart component.
 You can see the necessary changes for this example [on GitHub](https://github.com/thorsten-stripe/ecommerce-gatsby-tutorial/tree/cart-example).

-## Custom: Fully custom checkout flow (requires backend component)

-Stripe Checkout is currently in beta.
-You can sign up to receive updates on the [Stripe website](https://stripe.com/docs/payments/checkout).
-In the meantime, if you're looking to build more custom checkout flows, you can set up a simple function that your Gatsby project can POST to in order to handle the payment.
-See the previous version of [this tutorial](https://github.com/gatsbyjs/gatsby/blob/6b3c08782d0898719b61181638b6a0967da49dd6/docs/tutorial/ecommerce-tutorial/index.md) for detailed steps.

 # Testing Payments